 Airdrie is a young and dynamic city, thriving in economic opportunity and bundled with every day amenities, where modern influence meets the spirit of the past

-The City of Airdrie is one of the fastest growing communities in Canada with 68,091 people located 10 minutes north of Calgary.
+The City of Airdrie, with a population of 70,594, is located 10 minutes north of Calgary.
 That's only a quick 20min drive from the Calgary International Airport, offering a wide range of accommodations, dining establishments, attractions and experiences with both a small town feel and big city amenities.

 Airdrie's location is ideal for the Alberta experience traveller.
 With an open, accessible and central position, making Airdrie your home base allows quick commutes to some of our nearby provincial attractions.
 A full list of attractions and distance can be found here.